How to become Set designer

 Volunteering

-You'll find it useful to build a portfolio of your design work to show to potential employers.
-This might include sets you've designed for amateur theatre, school plays or films.
+You'll find it useful to build a portfolio of your design work to show potential employers what you can do.

 - student theatre or film